MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow.md

 ## In this section

-The examples in this section help you learn to use flows to do more with your bots.<!--NOTE: It makes sense to me to put the two weather-forecast articles one after the other.
-Please change in the TOC, too.-->
+The examples in this section help you learn to use flows to do more with your bots.

 | Article | Description |
 | --- | --- |